Maurice Maeterlinck's Pelléas and Mélisande (1892)

 (Act III Scene 3 of Maurice Maeterlinck's Pélléas et Mélisande (1892).
 English translation by Richard Hovey.

 During the visit to the vaults Golaud tries to behave as the protective elder brother who talks seriously about serious things, with an underlying message to Pelléas about the need to grow up -- which means, taking care ("si l’on n’y prend pas garde") --, but his own feelings aren't entirely in control, and he twice feints at causing a fatal accident.
-Golaud is trying out what it would be like to kill him.
+Maybe he's trying out what it would be like to kill Pelléas.
 When Pelléas seems about to confront the signs of Golaud's inner disturbance (with the single word "Vous.."), Golaud goes into retreat, and allows Pelléas to lead them out of the vaults.

-The half-brothers are doubles to some extent, their actions often shadowing each other.
-It's Pelléas who keeps saying "Prenez garde" in the ring scene, and it's he who acts as guide to the underworld in the grotto scene.
+It's Pelléas who keeps saying "Prenez garde" in the ring scene, and it's he who offers to hold Mélisande's hand when she leans over, he who acts as guide to the underworld in the grotto scene.
 When Golaud drags Mélisande around by the hair, we remember Pelléas playfully tying her hair to the willow.

 *